David S. Sanderson

 January 2013 - April 2014, Board of Directors of The Tiny Tim Center (aka TLC Learning Center), a Longmont-based nonprofit provider of services and daycare to children including with developmental disabilities

-April 2014 - present, Board of Directors of Overture, a Longmont-based nonprofit organization serving people with autism
+April 2014 - present, Board of Directors of The Chestor House, a nonprofit organization serving people with developmental disabilities

 Admitted to practice law in Colorado, New York, Wyoming, various federal courts and the U.S. Supreme Court

 Memberships have included the New York City Bar, Colorado and Boulder County Bar Associations, the Colorado and Boulder Criminal Defense Bars, the Wyoming Bar Association, the American Bar Association, the National Association of Criminal Defense Lawyers, the American Bar Association, the Faculty of Federal Advocates